ashgw/ts-env/README.md

 3. Client components can't access server-side environment variables directly

 In a standard NextJS app, environment variables work seamlessly between server and client components when defined in `.env` files at the app root.
-So you configs you see above will work fine.
+So the configs you see above will work just fine.
 However, in monorepos:

 - Environment variables defined in shared packages may not be properly injected into client components
 - Even with transpilation of packages, NextJS might not correctly process environment variables from shared packages